MomOpinion Matters.Com

 it will impact negatively on every aspect of their personal lives-be it their family, their friends, their relationships or their co-workers.

 Not only will they wreck havoc with everyone around them, they will wreck havoc with themselves.

 They will not be emotionally healthy, stable or happy adults.
 And we certainly do not wish that for our children either.

-We want to grow emotionally resilient children, who can develop into emotionally healthy young people by the time they go off to college
+We want to grow emotionally resilient children, who can develop into emotionally healthy young people

-and then out into the world.
-And, we hope to raise an eventual emotionally mature adult who can make just decisions, and lead an ethical and principled life.
+by the time they go off to college and then out into the world.
+And, we hope to raise an eventual emotionally mature adult

-and to grow three fail-safe attributes in our children.
+is to nurture emotional resilience and health from the very beginning and to grow three fail-safe attributes in our children.

 And They Are...?

 As loving parents, each and every one of us wants our children to be safe, and become happy, fulfilled adults.
-We desire all things good
+We desire

-ull of multi-tasking and instant global communications.
-Our children can see in wide screen and high definition.
-Where once the question might have been
+and complex environment ull of multi-tasking and instant global communications.
+Our children can see in wide screen

-how to expand their horizons, today it becomes how to edit their view, how to keep them off the super highways of exposure until they are truly ready,
+how to keep them off the super highways of exposure until they are truly ready, and how best to protect them from all the dangers

-and how best to protect them from all the dangers inherit in speeding through childhood.
+inherit in speeding through childhood.

-So too, does our parenting parallel this panoramic, blue ray perspective.
-We can look far into their future while scrutinizing every detail of their present.
+So, too does our parenting parallel this panoramic, blue-ray perspective.
+We can look far into their future

-Others of us will simply drop our kids by the side of the road and leave them to fend for themselves without a compass, a map or the skills and instincts necessary to navigate a safe route.
+every crossroads.
+Others of us will simply drop our kids by the side of a road and leave them to fend for themselves

 But, let’s step back and ask ourselves this.
 What if there were no maps?
 What if the roads were washed out?
-What if, outside of our presence,

-we had nothing to offer our children?
+What if, outside of our presence, we had nothing to offer our children?
 What could we give them?
-What if our children had no more than our voice in their ear?
-What should they hear?
+What if our children

-What could we do, as parents, to guarantee that in the midst of fog and confusion, setbacks or delays, our children could still succeed in their journey to adulthood?
+of fog and confusion, setbacks or delays, our children could still succeed in their journey to adulthood?

-There are only three gifts we truly need give our young—three attributes that can ensure their character, their happiness, and their success.
+There are only three gifts we truly need give our young—three attributes that can ensure their character,

-Just as Food, Clothing and Shelter are crucial for the physical survival of a newborn,
+Just as Food, Clothing and Shelter are crucial for the physical survival of a newborn, and Reading, Writing and Arithmetic

-so too are three attributes vital for a child’s spiritual and emotional health.
+will be essential for its intellectual and academic development, so too are three attributes vital for a child’s spiritual

+and emotional health.
 They are quite simply-Heart, Humor and Optimism—in that order.

 First Heart

 When we think Heart, what automatically comes to mind?
 Love right?
-Love of our children, our families, our pets, our home, our friends, our work.
+Love of our children, our families, our pets, our home,

+our friends, our work.
 Love is whatever we pour our hearts into.
-There would be no use going any further in discussing a newborn’s development
+There would be no use going any further in discussing a

-if we did not first proclaim LOVE as absolutely paramount in growing a new heart.
-And for a newborn, Love is thoroughly and totally physical.
+newborn’s development if we did not first proclaim LOVE as absolutely paramount in growing a new heart.
+And for a newborn,

-Somewhat like putting a battery in a charger, a newborn’s heart must physically attach to another’s heart in order to survive and to warm.
+Love is thoroughly and totally physical.
+Somewhat like putting a battery in a charger, a newborn’s heart must physically attach t

-That is why we hold a baby close, we kiss, we cuddle, we carry, we caress.
-We cannot love a newborn from across a room!
+to another’s heart in order to survive and to warm.
+That is why we hold a baby close, we kiss, we cuddle, we carry,

-Babies who go untouched do not develop emotionally.
 Their hearts cannot warm.
-They will grow weak and cold and shut down.
+They will growweak and cold and shut down.

 In short, a newborn’s heart is completely dependent upon bonding with another heart in order to live, and to love.